Jalynnn/Universal_EEG_Analyzer/StudyTwoGermaneLoadAnalysis/README.md

-Omg kill me

-Working backwards

-Germane_EEG_Analysis_MNE_Add_Gamma_2.ipynb
+# EEG Frequency Analysis

+Completing the EEG Analysis does not require any of the Python Jupyter Notebooks I had used previously

-Requires each participant to have the following:
+However, to complete the scripts, each participant requires the following:

-1. Their .XDF file from EEG : Easy
+1. Their .XDF file from EEG
-    May require changing file names or how they are called

-2. The kill me part : events data is not just the LSL.
-It is from MatLab.
+2. Matlab Events (Video Available On Laptop - Task to upload to GitHub)

+3. Text file from digitization

+# Statistical Frequency Analysis

+StudyTwoGermane < Helpers < gamma.ipynb
+    Necessary to create one file of the gamma z-scores

+NonParametricStats.ipynb is Jalynn's Python script
+    whole_proj_stats (4) is Cara's R script (referenced for the Python Script)